Dealing with Tomato Diseases

 I may earn commissions for purchases made through any Amazon links in this post.
 See disclosure here.

 Tomatoes, alas, are not the easiest vegetable to grow.
-Here in the midwest and most of the U.S.A. our growing season is not long enough, so we have to buy seedlings and transplant them into our gardens.
+Here in the Midwest and most of the U.S.A. our growing season is not long enough, so we have to buy seedlings and transplant them into our gardens.
 In addition, weather conditions and pests cause other problems.
 Just look at the “common issues” that the Bonnie Plants website lists with many of its tomato plants, even with its “super disease resistant” varieties:

 Common issues: Plants may stop setting fruit when temperatures dip below 55˚ F or climb above 90˚ F. Blossom end rot can be a problem, as can misshapen fruit.